Release Date: 10/11/2006

 Fatalities are still here, as always, but with a twist.
 The MK team decided to do a Kreate-A-Fatality setup in which you don’t have to press any codes to see a staged fatality.
-The whole system is pretty complicated since there are transition moves, finishers, and each set goes into the other.
+The whole system is pretty complicated since there are transition moves, and finishers, and each set go into the other.
 You can do up to 11 moves, but you have to end in a finisher move for it to register as a fatality.
 With each move, your timer bar depletes faster and faster so precision and fast input speed are a must.
 You can do a few forward chains such as ripping out a heart, brain, maybe a punch or two, then decide to go either into a face down, behind, or on the knees transition.
 If you have to put that code in then decide if you want to finish or continue from a behind transition set, on the knees, and so on.
 It becomes very complicated and a lot of people didn’t like this feature calling it “Generic Fatalities” but doing two fatalities for 50+ characters was too daunting so they needed to figure something out.

 Besides your core fighting in here the Konquest mode is back and better than ever.
 Forget the irritating, ugly, and boring one Deception.
-The team used the Shaolin Monks engine so you get to fight in real-time via grabs, kicks, heavy and light punches.
+The team used the Shaolin Monks engine so you get to fight in real-time via grabs, kicks, and heavy and light punches.
 You acquire power-ups throughout the game, as well as perform fatalities by just pressing a button once the enemy is dazed.
 You can go around collecting relics to unlock hidden stuff in the Krypt, as well as alternate costumes, music, and koins.
 Sometimes you will run across weapons to hack and slash enemies, as well as doing actual Kombat with characters you run across.